baiqizhang/CopyCat-Server/README.md

 # CopyCat Server

 CopyCat Server.

-Powered by MongoDB, Mongoose, Express.js.
-Require python package "validators" & "requests"
+For more information, please see Wiki page.